Using Social Media for Personal Branding

 Never Post Any Controversial Content

-If you want to be taken seriously as a professional, make sure you never post any controversial post.
+If you want to be taken seriously as a professional, make sure you never post any controversial posts.
 Try to be proficient in your tweets or post associated with your name.
-To ensure that you appear to the right audiences, make sure you have a clean record and distance yourself from any embarrassing photo or scandalous video.
+To ensure that you appear to the right audience, make sure you have a clean record and distance yourself from any embarrassing photo or scandalous video.